caretak3r/secrets-router/docs/DEVELOPER.md

 ### Best Practices for Testing

 - **Use Separate Namespaces**: Create dedicated namespaces for testing to avoid conflicts with production secrets
-- **Test Both Backends**: Verify access to both Kubernetes secrets and AWS Secrets Manager (if applicable)
 - **Validate Each Secret**: Test individual secret keys to ensure data integrity
 - **Error Handling**: Verify your applications handle secret access failures gracefully
+- **Simple Setup**: Use only Kubernetes secrets in the same namespace as your services

 That's it!
 You're ready to use Secrets Router in your applications.